 All patients will be followed up in-hospital until discharge, death, or 28 days after randomisation, whichever occurs first.
-Dementia diagnosis will be collected 1 year after randomisation from the randomisation.
-The trial may be terminated early by the Sponsor on the advice of the Trial Steering for the early termination of the trial but the TSC and Sponsor are responsible for the final decision.
+Dementia diagnosis or death will be collected 1 year after randomisation from the HES/HES-ONS dataset via NHS Digital / NWIS.
+The trial ends for a participant at death or

-HES dataset via NHS Digital / NWIS.
-The trial ends for a participant at death or 1 year after randomised patient.
+1 year after randomisation.
+The trial may be terminated early by the Sponsor on the advice of the advice to the TSC for the early termination of the trial but the TSC and Sponsor are responsible for the final decision.
+The trial will end when NHS Digital / NWIS provide the 1-year follow-up data for the final randomised patient.

-Committee (TSC).
-The independent Data Monitoring Committee (DMC) may give advice to the TSC
+Trial Steering Committee (TSC).
+The independent Data Monitoring Committee (DMC) may give